rbustos567/waveshare-eink-pi-zero-photo-frame/README.md

 #### Step 2: Backboard Preparation & FPC Extension Mounting
 1. Position the e-Paper display and cardstock mat behind the frame glass.
 2. Carefully route the display's ribbon cable (FPC) through a small cutout in the frame's MDF backboard.
-3. Secure the small FPC connector board onto the outer side of the backboard using tape, allowing easy connection between the display's ribbon cable and the longer white flat flexible cable (FFC).
+3. Secure the small FPC connector board onto the outer side of the MDF backboard using tape, ensuring it stays firmly in place.
+4. With the FPC board taped down, connect the display's ribbon cable to one side and the longer white flat flexible cable (FFC) to the other side.

 #### Step 3: Stacking & Mounting the Raspberry Pi & HAT
 1. **Mark Hole Locations:** Place the Raspberry Pi Zero W and Waveshare HAT on the backboard to mark the 4 mounting holes with a pencil.